darkosimon/react-native-blogposts/README.md

 # install
-npm install
+> npm install
-npm run start
+> npm run start

+You must run json-server and ngrok from reposotory: json-server-with-ngrok